 How to Clean Grout – Secrets to Success

-Below are eight easy steps to make grout cleaning as easy as possible.
+.
 Even though tiled areas are some of the most beautiful areas in your home, they can also be the most difficult areas to keep clean.
-Here are several simple tips that will not only allow you to keep them clean, but also make it easier to keep your tiles looking new.
+Here are eight easy steps to make grout cleaning as easy as possible and allow you to keep the grout clean.

 1. Maintain and clean your tiles regularly.
 Kitchen tiles need cleaning at least 2-3 times per week.
 If they aren’t, food and other dirt particles very quickly build up within the grout.
 A very quick wipe-down does the job; just make sure you do it at least 2-3 times per week.
 Shower and bathroom tiles need cleaning every week and so does tile flooring that gets a lot of traffic.
 This will prevent any build-up of dirt, grime and bacteria.
 In addition, it is easy to clean them if you do it regularly.